This post may contain affiliate links. Please read our disclosure policy.

 With just a few top tips and tricks, you can produce a dependable, perfectly spiced meatloaf slathered in a ketchup-based glaze that’s tender, juicy, and packed with flavor every single time – like a delicious shareable meatball.
 What’s not to love?
 Pair it with creamy mashed potatoes and roasted veggies for a hearty midweek dinner or to serve at large gatherings and the holidays.

 Best of all, this oven meatloaf recipe is meal-prep friendly, freezes well, and the leftovers taste just as delicious on day two and can be reheated or repurposed in dozens of ways.
-So keep reading for all my top tips and method for the best meatloaf recipe and how to make a glaze for meatloaf that’s perfect every time.
+So keep reading for all my top tips and methods for the best meatloaf recipe, and how to make a glaze for meatloaf that’s perfect every time.

 Want to save this recipe?